kd8bny/blog/content/posts/session_inhibit2.md

 - `watch` - watch - "execute a program periodically, showing output fullscreen"
   - `--interval` - update every 240 sec
 - `head` - output the first part of files
-- `/dev/random` - system entropy used for
+- `/dev/random` - system entropy used for keys and other randomness

 The concept is to read the first few lines of `/dev/random` every 340 sec.
 We could do something like `cat /dev/random` but i felt that was uncessary overhead for just keeping a process alive.